MarneeDear/blog/web-stuff/saturn.md

 Saturn doesn't have built-in CAS support, but it does have OAuth with GitHub, Google, and custom providers, which is great, but I need CAS, so I had to integrate it myself.
 This turned out to be pretty easy because I found a compatible [CAS auth library](https://github.com/iuCrimson/aspnet.security.cas) available on Nuget, which meant I could install wit with `paket`.

-Once imported, I could implement it by creating a new `ApplicationBuilder` with a new `CustomOperation` method.
+Once imported, I could implement it by creating a new module with an`ApplicationBuilder` class with a new `CustomOperation` method.
 This will make it so I can use it in the [`application` computation expression](https://github.com/SaturnFramework/Saturn/blob/master/src/Saturn/Application.fs).

 ```fsharp
 module CAS